People Seek Our Opinion On Their "Am I The Jerk?" Stories

 “No jerks here.

 Sure, technically, you saved the funds for your son.
 Technically, he didn’t need it for college since he got scholarships.
 Technically, your daughter got more funds for college.
 You can go technical all you want, but I think you need to consider the daughter’s point of view.
 Her very intelligent brother graduated from college debt-free and now has a down payment on a house.

 She still has debt and yet he gets a house payment?
 I can feel why she is upset.
 Sure, you could say she didn’t work as hard as him.
 However, it’s also fully likely that she did work incredibly hard but wasn’t naturally gifted.
+It’s a very poignant example of fair vs equal.
+Either way, someone feels punished.
+She’s being punished for not getting scholarships and he’d be punished for getting them.

 What you need to decide now is how important your relationship with your daughter is to you.
 You need to consider the very real possibility that despite the argument of right or wrong, she may not want contact with you or her brother again if there’s no reconciliation between you all.
 So many people are claiming she’s entitled, but there is a huge gap here.

 She’s literally entering life behind her brother.
 If he was always the smart one who she couldn’t keep up with, who is now stuck with debt while he gets a down payment on a house… I can see valid reasons for major resentment.
-Even if she made poor choices that got her to where she is (or she just wasn’t as gifted and had to fight for it), she’s your daughter, and you sound more worried about who’s right and who’s the a-hole than anything else.”
+Even if she made poor choices that got her to where she is (or she just wasn’t as gifted and had to fight for it), she’s your daughter, and you sound more worried about who’s right and who’s the a****e than anything else.”
 Mathsteacher10

 Another User Comments:

 “YTJ a bit… I can understand your position thinking that equality is what you think is fair.
+But equality isn’t equitable.

 Let’s say you can afford two bicycles or one wheelchair.
 Your son is able-bodied and your daughter is paralyzed.
 You give them both a bicycle.
 Is that fair?
 Your son is now spring boarding even further ahead riding on his bicycle and your daughter is stuck trying to figure it out on her own with inadequate assistance.

+You’re also hanging on to a lot of this decision that impacts your adult daughter on her teenage behavior.
 Teenagers are hard to reason with and she might have suffered at a comparison to her brother, likely she was doing her best.
 People learn differently and have different skillsets and sometimes being pushed to achieve can be stressful and it was her best even if it appeared she didn’t care.

 I would rather have both children debt-free than one struggling and one thriving.
 I feel bad for your daughter even if she does seem to be a bit entitled she’s got a point.
+If you’re dead set on helping them both you could have offered your son the original amount and offered your daughter the profit you gained from investing it.
+She needs more help.”
+BackPackaroniNCheese

 Another User Comments:

 “NTJ both kids had the same starting point and I’m sure the son worked hard in school to get the full scholarship.
 I think when it comes to finances it should be up to the kids to decide how they want to use the fund.
 Yes, the son has an advantage now, but this is based on the choices he’s made and the work he put into it.

 If he doesn’t get the fund that was specifically saved up for him, I think it would send the wrong message and disregard his achievements.

 In hindsight, maybe there would have been more options to support the daughter with tutoring to help her get better grades to make things fair.

-My younger brother is an engineer and will always earn more than me with my business degree.
+But then it should still not affect the college fund they both got.

 I’m proud of his hard work and work ethic because it was not easy for him to get his degree.
 My parents paid for his uni, while I did a co-op program where I was a paid apprentice and the company paid for tuition + gave me an apprentice salary.
 So my parents gave me the equivalent of what they paid for my brother instead later on in life.

 (Note: this was not in the US and tuition in my country is very low, you basically pay mostly for living expenses in another city, but the principle is the same)

 In my family, it has always been like this with monetary help or loans, etc. If one kid gets help financially, all other siblings get an equal amount to spend or save as they please.